ionic-zone/ionic.zone/_articles/fastlane/initialize-fastlane-for-your-cordova-ios-and-android-apps.md

 Because of an [incompatibility of Fastlane with Cordova iOS projects](https://github.com/fastlane/fastlane/issues/10202) it currently can't automatically get your app identifier (called `bundle_id` in iOS land) and you have to input it manually: `zone.ionic.fastlane` for this example.

 If the login is successful it will ask if you would "like to create your app on iTunes Connect and the Developer Portal?".
-For now decline this with `n` (as we will do this later when we [Create the app remotely](create-your-remote-app-with-fastlane.md)).
+For now decline this with <kbd>n</kbd> (as we will do this later when we [Create the app remotely](create-your-remote-app-with-fastlane.md)).
 The optional scheme input can be skipped by hitting <kbd>Enter</kbd> - and that's it.

 ![`fastlane init`](/assets/fastlane/fastlane-init-4.png)